-Accounting information prepared according to GASB Statements No. 67 and No. 68 will be provided in a separate report.
+Accounting information prepared according to the Governmental Accounting Standards Board (GASB) Statements No. 67 and No. 68 will be provided in a separate report.

 A summary of principal valuation results from the current valuation and the prior valuation follows.
 Any changes in Plan provisions, actuarial assumptions or valuation methods and procedures between the two valuations are described after the summary.